Sussex county cricket teams: Slindon

 From 1741, Richmond patronised the noted Slindon Cricket Club, whose team was probably representative of the county and at one stage was proclaimed to be the best team in England.
 Slindon's best-known player was Richard Newland, supported by his brothers Adam and John; and by the controversial Edward Aburrow, a good cricketer but a known smuggler.

 Hambledon connection

 Despite some periods of decline, Sussex teams continued to hold first-class status throughout the 18th century.
 It has been suggested by historians that the Hambledon Club represented Sussex as well as Hampshire for inter-county purposes.
 Several noted Sussex cricketers, including Richard Nyren and Noah Mann, played for Hambledon.

 Brighton

 Cricket in the county saw a revival during the Regency period that coincided with the rise of Brighton as a fashionable resort.
-Brighton Cricket Club became prominent and was, for a long time, representative of Sussex as a county.
-Sussex (i.e., Brighton) had a particularly successful 1792 season when it won all four of its matches, winning against MCC (three times) and Middlesex.
+Brighton Cricket Club became prominent and played seven matches which have been given first-class status.
+From the start of the 19th century it is sometimes considered to be representative of Sussex as a whole.